This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 This Authenticated Login Session remains viable for a configurable amount of time, an hour by default.
 When your Login Session expires, subsequent activity first prompts you for Account credentials to Authenticate a new Login Session before continuing.

-Every new :Foundation Client transaction request carries an additional credential used by KODiAC for Authentication.
+Every new :Foundation Client request (or transaction) carries an additional credential used by KODiAC for Authentication.
 This facility was designed into the lowest layers of secure networking and transaction processing, from the very start.
-Credentials use the very common IETF RFC-4226 HMAC-based OTPs.
+This credential is an IETF RFC-4226 HMAC-based OTP (widely used).

 - Using software constructs that do not require User participation